WhiskeySockets/Baileys/README.md

  **Read the docs [here](https://adiwajshing.github.io/Baileys)** **Join the Discord [here](https://discord.gg/7FYURJyqng)**

+## Multi-Device Support

+Baileys now supports the latest multi-device beta.
+However, as it's a completely different implementation from WA Web, it's on its own branch which will be merged into master once mutli-device hits production.
+You may find the MD repo [here](https://github.com/adiwajshing/baileys#multi-device).

+The master branch only supports WA Web at the moment.

 ## Example
 Do check out & run [example.ts](Example/example.ts) to see example usage of the library.
 The script covers most common use cases.